flaf/miscellaneous/puppet/modules/mcollective/README.md

 The mcollective server will belong to the collectives put in this parameter.
-The default value of this parameter is `[ 'collective' ]` or `[ 'collective', $::datacenter ]` if `$::datacenter` if defined.
+The default value of this parameter is `[ 'collective' ]` or `[ 'collective', $::datacenter ]` if `$::datacenter` is defined.

 The `server_private_key` and `server_public_key` parameters
 are non-empty strings to provide mcollective private and public keys shared by all the servers.
-These parameters have the default value `'NOT-DEFINED'` which not accepted by the `mcollective::server` (in clear you must define these parameter in hiera).
+These parameters have the default value `undef` which not accepted by the `mcollective::server` class (in clear you must define these parameter in hiera).

 To generate these keys, you can execute these commands: